base/base/docs/specs/glossary.md

 A channel is uniquely identified by its timestamp (UNIX time at which the channel was created) and a random value.
 See the [Frame Format][frame-format] section of the L2 Chain Derivation specification for more information.

-[frame-format]: derivation.md#frame-format
+[frame-format]: ./protocol/derivation.md#frame-format

-On the side of the [rollup node][rollup-node] (which is the consumer of channels), a channel is considered to be *opened* if its final frame (explicitly marked as such) has not been read, or closed otherwise.
+On the side of the [rollup node][rollup-node] (which is the consumer of channels), a channel is considered to be _opened_ if its final frame (explicitly marked as such) has not been read, or closed otherwise.

 ## Channel Frame